Anime: Pokémon: Genesect and the Legend Awakened

 - Apocalypse How: The Genesect build their nest in the power supply to New Talk City, and it threatens to cause a Class 0 to the city before it is stopped.

 - Badass Bystander: One of the Pokemon the Genesect disturb in the nature preserve is a Feraligatr, who proceeds to spend the entire rest of the movie trying to fight them off.
+It fights more than the main cast, who hardly did anything but spectate everything.

 - Authority Equals Asskicking: The Feraligatr and Persian seem to be the leaders of land and water Pokémon, respectively, and do the most fighting of the wild Pokémon.